-I tried the Collagen mask.
-It’s infused with hydrolyzed collagen which is easily absorbed into the skin boosting elasticity and moisture retention.
-It feels cold when first applied but quickly adjusts to your body temperature.
-You’ll feel it slowly molding to your face and the blob of goo actually feels kind of good.
+The Collagen mask easily absorbs because it is infused with hydrolyzed collagen-boosting elasticity and moisture retention.
+Cold when first applied, it quickly adjusts to your body temperature.
+Slowly molding to your face, the blob of goo feels kind of good.

-Once the mask was removed I noticed my skin was softer, hydrated, and plumped.
-Compared to the effects of at-home sheet masks, the result of this professional rubber mask treatment lasted 4-5 days longer.
+Once removed, the mask makes your skin softer, hydrated, and plump.
+Compared to the effects of at-home sheet masks, the professional rubber mask treatment results last 4-5 days longer.

-Try it next time you get a facial!
-I’m pretty sure you’ll love it <3
+Try it next time you get a facial! <3

-*prior to my mask application I prepped my skin with glycolic acid which allowed for better absorption.
-I’ll talk about this in another post
+*prior to the mask application prep the skin with glycolic acid to allow for better absorption.